Wondering what to serve with tuna steak? From vegetable kabobs to fried green beans, these side dishes pair so well with tuna.

 Trust me, once you’ve tried them, you’ll be making stuffed mushrooms again and again.

-A usual eggs ben recipe with bacon or ham will use a hollandaise sauce but if you’re not feeling that, you can also try a creamy lemon or Parmesan sauce.
+A typical eggs Benedict recipe with bacon or ham will use a hollandaise sauce but if you’re not feeling that, you can also try a creamy lemon or parmesan sauce.

 We are sorry that this post was not useful for you!